takeda-ma/BBF-DEV-EC2-STACK/README.md

 ![bbf-dev-ec2](./bbf-redis-on-ec2-devs.svg)

-Run whenever there is a change in CDK
+We need to run this whenever there is a change in IaC
 ```
 npm run build
 ```